GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/README.md

 ## VPC-SC

-Before deploying your projects, be aware that for the purposes of this machine learning project, there are several projects in each respective environment that have been placed within a `service perimeter`.
+Be aware that for the purposes of this machine learning project, there are several projects in each respective environment that have been placed within a `service perimeter`.
 As such, during your deployment process, you _will_ encounter deployment errors related to VPC-SC violations.
 Before continuing onto `5-app-infra/projects`, you will need to go _back_ into `4-networks-dual-svpc` and _update_ your ingress rules.